sparkney/danceguide/index.md

 A Java EE servlet-container server, like Tomcat, Jetty, GlassFish, JBoss, WebLogic, etc.

 # Installation
-Just download the SparkneyDance30.jar file and put it in your calss path.
+Just download the SparkneyDance30.jar file and put it in your class path.
 TODO:Link

 # Disclaimer
 The author takes no responsibility for use of this software.
 Use this software at your own risk.